MARYLAND'S 2022-2023 COVER CROP PROGRAM

 • Three species mixes (50/25/25) must contain a minimum of 50% eligible cereal grains.

-• The aerial seeding deadline for cover crops is October 10, 2022.
+• The aerial seeding deadline is October 10, 2023.
 Some species have earlier deadlines.

 FALL MANAGEMENT OPTIONS

-Eligible cover crops may be grazed or chopped for on-farm livestock forage after becoming well established.
-Manure may be applied in fall following Maryland’s nutrient management regulations.
+Eligible cover crops may be grazed or chopped for on farm livestock forage after becoming well-established.
+Manure may be applied in the fall following Maryland’s nutrient management regulations.

 CERTIFICATION REQUIREMENT

-To receive payment, farmers must certify cover crops with their soil conservation district within one week of planting and no later than November 14, 2022.
-Late season cover crops planted November 6 through November 15 must be certified by November 22, 2022.
+To receive payment, farmers must certify their cover crops with the local soil conservation district within one week of planting and by November 12, 2023.
+Late-planted cover crops must be certified by November 22, 2023.
+All follow-up documentation must be submitted to the local SCD by December 1, 2023 to be eligible for payment.

 PROGRAM ELIGIBILITY